-- Apply on time! - It takes six to eight weeks to process an application for any type of financial aid.
-Plan ahead! - Use your federal income tax returns in completing any financial information.
-This will save you time later! - All financial aid is awarded for one academic year.
-You must re-apply each academic year. - Transfer students must submit a Financial Aid Transcript prior to receiving financial aid at HCC. - Don't assume you are not eligible for financial aid.
+- Apply by the March 1 priority filing date to be considered for limited grant funds. - It takes six to eight weeks to process an application for any type of financial aid.
+Plan ahead! - We recommend that you use your completed tax returns to complete the FAFSA.
+This will ensure accuracy and simplify the process.
+If you have not completed your tax returns, you can estimate based on prior year tax returns to meet the priority filing date.
+If your income has changed significantly from the previous year, speak with one of our counselors to determine how to proceed. - All financial aid is awarded for one academic year.
+You must re-apply each academic year. - Don't assume you are not eligible for financial aid.
 Apply!